 Colville-Andersen is an urban mobility expert and "bicycle anthropologist" who is often referred to as Denmark's Bicycle Ambassador.
 He lectures around the world on how cities can - and should - re-establish the bicycle as a respected and accepted transport form.
 His keynotes generate healthy debate and ample press attention.

-Bicycle Culture by Design - Considering Design as a Placemaking Solution for Liveable Cities .
+Bicycle Urbansim by Design - Considering Design as a Placemaking Solution for Liveable Cities .
 In his work with Copenhagenize, Colville-Andersen has discovered that 'urban mobility' is not as universal a language as one may think.
 There are many different actors involved in working towards liveable cities and reestablising the bicycle as transport.
 In this talk he offers a universal linguistic and practical approach, using Design as a common denominator for everything from advocacy to traffic engineering.
 Shouldn't we just design bicycle infrastruture like we design toasters or toothbrushes?
 Using basic design principles in planning and engineering makes understanding bicycle infrastruture and culture easier, as well as providing a more direct route to implementation.

 100 years of traffic engineering has failed our citizens and our city streets.
 Traffic engineering is stuck in the same mentality as in 1935.
 It's time to move on.
 Anthropology and Design can make the difference.

 For booking please contact us.
 Booking well in advance is an advantage.